coconut2015/cookcc/tests/unreachable/README.txt

-This test checks generated code for dealing with backup and see if it functions correctly.
+This test checks if the warnings for unreachable patterns are generated correctly.